-Please follow these links for additional content from the Summit:
+Please follow these links for additional videos and content from the Summit:

-Building on the insights and recommendations from the Summit, the Cultural Office is working with community partners to orchestrate a new Demonstration Project that will help to sustain and grow the Creative Forces network, and build even stronger connections between the arts and military sectors here in the Pikes Peak region.
-Stay tuned for more details, and look for the Demonstration Project to launch in the fourth quarter of 2018.
-For more information about the arts in our community, please visit www.PeakRadar.com, the online cultural calendar for the Pikes Peak region.
+Building on the insights and recommendations from the Summit, the Cultural Office is now working with community partners to develop a new demonstration project called Military Arts Connection that will help to grow the local Creative Forces network, and build even stronger connections between the arts and military sectors here in the Pikes Peak region.
+Military Arts Connection is scheduled to launch in April 2019.

 More about Creative Forces: